On the symplectic cohomology of log Calabi-Yau surfaces: Construction of the Liouville domain

 where $\lambda'', Z''$ are from the Liouville structure that is the output of Step 4.
 The properties of the Liouville class we need to use are just a translation of the properties of $Z''$ that are ensured by the construction in section \ref{sec:refinements}.
 However, the Liouville class is easier to compute since, being a cohomology--level object, it is more stable under deformations.

-\begin{proposition} Let $L \subset \Sigma \subset \overline{U}'$ be a Lagrangian torus near the boundary divisor, which is furthermore an orbit of the local torus actions.
+\begin{proposition} Let $L \subset \Sigma \subset \overline{U}'$ be a Lagrangian torus near the boundary divisor $D$ which is an orbit of the local torus actions, as constructed in Step 1.
 Then the Liouville class $[\lambda''|_L]$ for the Liouville structure coming from Step 4 is equal to the Liouville class $[\lambda|_L]$ for the Liouville structure after Step 1. \end{proposition}

 \begin{proof} Step 2 does not alter the Liouville class because it changes the one-form by a globally exact form:

 Step 3 involves no change in the Liouville structure.
 Step 4 changes the Liouville structure by averaging $\lambda'$ over the local torus actions.
 Since $L$ is assumed to be an orbit of the torus action, we find